 If you are interested in ancient temple paintings and statues or even some relatively modern replicas, there are many places to visit on the Colombo-Kandy main road.
 Those outlets have masks, jewellery, fabric and textiles.
 The silk garden, which is located on the Kandy-Peradeniya old road near the railway crossing has a large array of stunning silk clothing as well as Batik, and cotton clothes.

 Day 3 Kandy City Tour.
 Midday

 The Victoria Golf and Country Resort, located in Digana, offers a splendid and challenging course, with 18 holes – par 73 with a 6945- yard length.
 The course is rated among the 100 most beautiful courses in the world by Golf Digest.
 International tournaments are held here, such as The Donald Steel Trophy, The Ebert Pot, and The Pam Fernando Trophy.
 The location is also a luxurious resort that offers luxurious accommodation choices and amenities.
 It’s an ideal venue for family relaxation and leisure.

-Kandy does not have too much of a nightlife, in fact, you hardly have time and energy after visiting many places during the tour in Kandy.
+Kandy does not have too much nightlife, in fact, you hardly have time and energy after visiting many places during the tour in Kandy.
 Kandy is a relatively quiet and peaceful city.
-However, there are several popular nights out spots within the city limit.
+However, there are several popular night-out spots within the city limit.

 The OTSC or Old Trinitians Sports Club is an interesting place to hang around on weekends.
 There are music and dance from 8 pm onwards on Friday and Saturday.
 This member-only club accepts guests for a nominal fee.
 They do have a dress code and make sure to have a decent dress.
 There are many places to hang out and relax in the city.
 Whether you come for good food, cool beer, free Wi-Fi or to enjoy the magnificent view of the Kandy town, you can have it all.